What is a permit and how do I get one?

 If you are having issues with your myIIT portal account such as a disabled account or password problems, please contact the Office of Technology Services (OTS) Support Desk at 312.567.3375 or firstname.lastname@example.org.

 How do I change the number of credit hours for my course?

 If you are registered for a variable credit-hour course such as an independent study, you can change the number of credit hours for which you are registered via the myIIT portal.
-Under the Academics tab in the portal, click on the Change Class Options link in the "Registration Tools" channel.
+Under the Welcome tab in the portal, click on "Registration Dashboard" channel --> Register for Classes link --> "Schedule and Options" tab.

 Please adjust the credit hours by the last day to add/drop—see the Academic Calendar.